Thoregon/Thoregon/doc/spec.md

 ## Boot
-create a realm for each user and a scope for each node (installation). define the stage for the node.
+create a realm for each user and maybe a scope for each node (installation). define the stage for the node.

 ##Universe Directory Struct